mcmire/dotfiles/README.md

 * Ensure config.ru, Gemfile, Rakefile, Thorfile, Vagrantfile, Appraisals, and Bowerfile are all syntax-highlighted as Ruby files
 * Ensure Haml Coffee files are highlighted as Haml files
-* Ensure JSON files are highlighed as JavaScript files
+* Ensure JSON and .jshintc files are highlighed as JavaScript files
 * Make Python files follow PEP8

 ### Folding